Enhancing Naturalness in LLM-Generated Utterances through Disfluency Insertion: Evaluation

-To assess the performance of our fine-tuned large language model (LLM) at inserting disfluencies, we first compare the disfluent utterances generated by the model with the actual utterances in the Switchboard test set, in which disfluencies and pauses are explicitly transcribed \citep{meteer1995dysfluency}.
-This comparison is conducted using both BLEU and BERTScore~\cite{zhang2019bertscore} metrics to evaluate lexical and semantic alignment.
-Table~\ref{tab:results} summarizes the evaluation results for the fine-tuned LLM.
-The BLEU score suggests substantial lexical overlap between the generated outputs and reference transcriptions.
-The high BERTScores (precision, recall and $F_1$) also demonstrates the model ability to maintain a large degree of semantic consistency between the generated and reference texts.
-The average disfluency rate for generated disfluent text is 29.1\%, which is slightly higher than found in training data, shown in Table~\ref{tab:stats}.
+We first compare the disfluent utterances generated by each fine-tuned model with the actual utterances in the Switchboard test set.
+We used BLEU and BERTScore as metrics: while BLEU \cite{papineni2001method} measures the lexical overlap between the generated outputs and the reference transcriptions, the BERTScores \cite{zhang2019bertscore} indicates the model’s ability to maintain semantic consistency between the generated and reference texts.
+Table~\ref{tab:results} presents the results.
+The \textrm{llama-2-7B} model achieved a higher BLEU score, indicating better lexical overlap with reference transcriptions.
+Conversely, \textrm{flan-t5} showed stronger semantic precision but lower recall, resulting in a slightly higher overall $F_1$ score.

+As \textrm{llama-2-7b} produced disfluent utterances that exhibited a higher overlap (based on BLEU) with human-produced disfluent utterances, we conducted a token-level evaluation for disfluency placement exclusively on this model to understand not only whether it generates appropriate disfluencies, but also where it places them relative to human-produced disfluencies, as explained below.